CKO: History

 On July 12, 1976, the Canadian Radio-television and Telecommunications Commission (CRTC) approved a licence for CKO to Canada All News Radio Limited.
 Twelve transmitters were required to be in place across the country and ready for broadcast by the fall of 1979.

 With a recorded message from Prime Minister Pierre Trudeau to launch it, the CKO radio network started broadcasting on July 1, 1977 with stations in Ottawa and Toronto.
 Power problems delayed the start of the Ottawa station by an hour.
 Stories included much American content, plus two features about prostitutes.
 One announcer mispronounced Arkansas several times in one newscast and was reportedly dismissed.

 Later that year, stations were added in Montreal (by acquisition of AM station CFOX), London, Vancouver and Calgary.
 The Vancouver station began with a news staff of ten, including news director Cam Scott, Gerry Gifford, Richard Dettman, Stan Crossley, Bill Rodger, Norm Bright and Joanna Piros.
 Scott was replaced in 1978 by Peter Ray, who had been transferred from the Montreal station.
 After Ray's departure that year, Tom Spear was hired from CHWK Chilliwack in December 1978 until most local programming was curtailed in August 1980.

-The news network began live broadcasts of the Canadian government's Question Period in late 1977; for nearly all Canadians, it was the first regular, live access to House proceedings as it would be well over two years before the CBC Parliamentary Television Network began regular nationwide video distribution to most cable systems.
+The news network began live broadcasts of Question Period from the Canadian House of Commons in late 1977; for nearly all Canadians, it was the first regular, live access to House proceedings as it would be well over two years before the CBC Parliamentary Television Network began regular nationwide video distribution to most cable systems.

 In November 1977, the Calgary station was opened with Bob Quinn as its first news director.
 He expanded coverage in Alberta and was instrumental in the network's coverage of the Kosmos 954 satellite crash in the Northwest Territories in January 1978 and the crash of Pacific Western Airlines Flight 314 in Cranbrook, BC a few weeks later.
 Reporter Bill Pringle was the first journalist at the crash scene.
 Calgary coverage centered on local news and the booming Alberta energy sector.
 The Calgary and Edmonton reporters joined forces to broadcast the 1978 Commonwealth Games in Edmonton.
 The Calgary stationed featured numerous local features reflecting the skills on the staff and balanced network's national approach.
-Calgary and Edmonton produced a regional afternoon newscast, "Alberta Today".
+Calgary and Edmonton produced a regional afternoon newscast, Alberta Today.
 It was often co-anchored by Cliff Oginski in Edmonton and Calgary's Bill Pringle.